In this document

 We will explain the importance of PV performance monitoring in PV projects, outline best practices, and provide insights into Solargis approach to this service.

-Introduction to PV performance monitoring
+PV performance monitoring in the solar industry

 As solar energy’s role in the power sector grows, ensuring that photovoltaic (PV) systems operate at their expected capacity is critical for project success.
 PV performance monitoring is the systematic process of collecting, analyzing, and benchmarking real-world PV output against modeled expectations.
 This process is essential for maintaining plant reliability, maximizing economic returns, and providing transparency to stakeholders.